So you want to climb Kilimanjaro, but don’t know a thing about it?

 Kilimanjaro is 19,341 feet tall.
 For comparison, the world’s tallest building, the Burj Khalifa in Dubai, is 2,722 feet tall.
 Everest Base Camp is 17,600 feet high, while its peak is 29,029 feet high.

 Kilimanjaro is famous due to a few reasons.
 First, because it is the tallest peak in Africa, making it one of the Seven Summits.
 Second, the mountain has a permanent though shrinking icecap which appears unusual for being in a place with such a warm year round climate.
 Third, in 1936 Ernest Hemingway wrote a short story entitled “The Snows of Kilimanjaro,” which was made into a film in 1952.

 It varies.
 Kilimanjaro can be completed in as little as five days or as many as nine days depending on the selected route.
-There are seven main routes for climbing Kilimanjaro which originate from several points around the mountain.
+Routes taking seven or more days are highly recommended.

 It depends on the route.
 It is often reported that half of the people who attempt to climb will fail.
 However this can be mitigated by choosing longer routes that increase the success rate dramatically.
 The best routes take 8 or 9 days and have 85% to 95% success rates.
 Some operators encourage visitors to book the cheapest and “easiest” 5 day Marangu Route, also known as the “Tourist” route.
 Unfortunately, this route actually has the lowest success rate because it is too short for acclimatization for most people.